EU makes Libor rigging punishable with fines and bans

 He said he was in touch with the Commodity Futures Trading Commission (CFTC), a regulator, on the matter after it said in April it had subpoenaed the International Swaps and Derivatives Association (ISDA) over ISDAfix.

-The fixings are based on a survey of a panel of banks for the different currencies, according to the ISDA website.
-Brokerage ICAP collects contributions for the U.S. dollar rate and sends them on to Thomson Reuters Corp, which calculates the fixing.
+ISDAfix is based on a survey of a panel of banks for the different currencies which are collected by brokerage ICAP and sent on to Thomson Reuters Corp, which calculates the fixing.

 “We have asked for records, the CFTC have asked for records and I think one or two others have as well,” Wheatley told the UK parliament’s Treasury Select Committee.
 “We are talking millions of records.
 We are at an early stage.”